Graphics Library

 The library has the following functions for listing image formats:

 On Linux, the graphics library uses libpng for decoding PNG images, and libjpegturbo for JPEG images.
 On Windows, the Windows Imaging API is used.
-BMP and PPM use custom implementations that support the most common image types.
+BMP, PPM, and ICO use custom implementations that support the most common image types.
 For example, this means that compressed BMP formats will not work.